susan-z/susan-z.github.io/projects/ESE.md

 For complete documentation of this project: [Final Project](https://github.com/susan-z/susan-z.github.io/blob/master/projects/FinalProj_ElizatuSuzhao.pdf).
 Additional lab circuit drawings can be found on [Circuitlab](https://www.circuitlab.com/user/susan_z/)

 ---
-## ESE190
+## Silicon Garage
-ESE190: Silicon Garage is a hands-on lab course about open source hardware and software platforms.
-It explores Aruino and Raspberry Pi platforms as well as using the programming language, Processing, to interface the microcontrollers to sensors.
+This was a hands-on lab course about open source hardware and software platforms.
+It explored Aruino and Raspberry Pi platforms as well as using the programming language, Processing, to interface the microcontrollers to sensors.
 Mini-projects that preceded the final pair project concerned many electrical parts: LEDs, pushbuttons, photocells, transistors (MOSFET), bluetooth and wifi modules, and OpAmps for filtering signals.

 ### Final Pair Project